The Gunny Sack

 Does this cake mix cookies recipe work with other kinds of cake mix?

 Yes!
-You can use this same recipe with any flavor cake mix so go ahead and use what you have on hand.
-It’s such a quick, easy way to make cookies of various flavors.
-Here are a few more kinds to try:
+You can use this same recipe with any flavor cake mix, so go ahead and use what you have on hand.
+It's such a quick, easy way to make cookies of various flavors.
+A few more kinds to try are french vanilla, yellow, red velvet, strawberry, and spice cake mix.

 What can I mix into cake mix cookies?